yuyay/chainer_nic/README.md

 ## Pretrained Models

-We provided the models trained on the MSCOCO and the STAIR Captions.
+I provided the models trained on the MSCOCO and the STAIR Captions.
 You can download them placed on Google drive from the following links.

 | Iteration 	| MSCOCO (en) 	| STAIR Captions (ja) 	|